Top 50 Interview Questions & Answers | Penetration Testing [Updated 2023]

 Q26.
 We received a Penetration Test proposal that was quoted significantly lower than other proposals we received - why is that?

 Ans: Charges of penetration testing vary from company to company.
-Generally, quotation of penetration testing charges is based on the salary of the security tester, charges of tools used, size of the project, etc. Also, some infosec organization charges less than others based on competition in the market.
+Generally, the quotation of penetration testing charges is based on the salary of the security tester, charges of tools used, size of the project, etc. Also, some infosec organization charges less than others based on competition in the market.

 Q27.
 How do you schedule a penetration test?